The Unseen Drivers of Business Evolution

 The Gradual Nature of Changing Consumer Habits

 For example, healthy lifestyles and sustainability have become higher priorities for consumers in recent decades.
 Brands attuned to these gradually developing interests early on have adapted their business models, product offerings, and marketing accordingly.
-Those that dismiss subtle consumer habit shifts as passing fads risk falling behind the curve of marketplace evolution.
+Those who dismiss subtle consumer habit shifts as fads risk falling behind the curve of marketplace evolution.

 The Hidden Influence of Third-Party Providers